ohkaelynn/kaelynnHook/README.md

-# kaelynnHook

-This is a personal tool that integrates BPM data from Iron-Heart with  Spotify, and optionally Discord Rich Presence for just heart rate, trends and status.
+This is a personal tool that integrates BPM data from [Iron-Heart](https://github.com/nullstalgia/iron-heart/) with Spotify, and optionally Discord Rich Presence for just heart rate, trends and status.
 I built it as a lightweight alternative to buying Pulsoid ^^.

 ## Features
 - **OSC Chat Sender (In VRC Only):**
-  Pauses heart rate and allows you send chat messages without being overlapped.
+  Pauses heart rate and allows you to send chat messages without being overlapped.
 - **Reads BPM Data:**
-  Reads heart rate data from a text file (populated by Iron-Heart) and applies optional exponential smoothing.
+  Reads heart rate data from a text file (populated by [Iron-Heart](https://github.com/nullstalgia/iron-heart/)) and applies optional exponential smoothing.
 - **VRChat OSC Updates:**
   Sends formatted heart rate messages (with icons and trend symbols) via OSC to VRChat.
 - **Spotify Integration (In VRC Only):**
-  Retrieves your currently playing track from Spotify and displays it with a progress bar along side heart rate
+  Retrieves your currently playing track from Spotify and displays it with a progress bar alongside heart rate.
 - **Discord RPC (Optional):**
   Updates Discord Rich Presence with your BPM data.
 RPC is disabled by default.
 Use the `/rpc` command to toggle it on or off.